Quiscalus mexicanus

 Documentation: Specimen: UNSM ZM17601, May 1998 Ceresco, Saunders Co.

-The measurements of the specimen cited above (Tom Labedz, pers. comm.) are somewhat intermediate between monsoni and prosopidicola; the tail is long for prosopidicola.
+The measurements of the specimen cited above (Tom Labedz, personal communication) are somewhat intermediate between monsoni and prosopidicola; the tail is long for prosopidicola.
 Faanes and Norling (1981) collected an adult male in Buffalo Co 13 Jun 1979; they concluded the specimen was referable to monsoni by measurements, although, as with the Saunders Co specimen cited above, the measurements could also be considered intermediate.
 This specimen appears to be lost (Bray et al 1986).

 All specimens taken to date in northwest Missouri, where the first nesting was recorded in 1979, have been of the eastern race prosopidicola (Robbins and Easterla 1992).
-Subspecies of Great-tailed Grackle merge clinally at range boundaries and it might be concluded that the Nebraska specimens are intergrades of prosopidicola and monsoni.
+Subspecies of Great-tailed Grackle merge clinally at range boundaries and it might safely be concluded that the Nebraska specimens are intergrades of prosopidicola and monsoni.
 All three subspecies are expanding their ranges northward at an “explosive” rate (Jaramillo and Burke 1999).

 Spring: Mar 13, 13, 15 <<<>>> summer (north and west)